hypothesis/wp-hypothesis/readme.txt

 == Changelog ==

 = 0.6.0 =
+* Fix PDF links in multisite and other customized installations (props @boonbgorges).
 * Tested up to WordPress 5.2.2.
 * Updated to current WordPress Coding Standards.
 * Automated deploys to WordPress plugin directory.